ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/project.md

 Next, we'll talk about accessing your data based on how you've set up your data bindings.
 This is relatively straight forward, so we won't linger too long on it.
 After we've accessed the data, we'll create the visual.
 Since the visual itself isn't the focus of the project, this will be copy and paste for those of you following along at home, but if you were creating your own visual, you would probably spend a fair bit of time writing this out.
 We will also talk about coloring your visual in this section.

 After the visual is sorted out, we'll look at settings and how they work.
 We'll implement a COUPLE OF SETTINGS to show you some of what you can do.
 After that, the only thing left to do is add tooltips.
-We'll cover using the data you build your visual with inn your tooltip, as well as adding a tooltip field so users can add information to the tooltip if they want.
+We'll cover using the data with which you build your visual in your tooltip, as well as adding a tooltip field so users can add information to the tooltip if they want.
 Then we're done!

 ##Table of Contents
 *   Setup